adoreblvnk/lockbox/README.md

 ## About

 LockBox is a secure file storage & file-sharing site.
 It is focused on data security, ensuring the safety of files & sensitive information.
+Developed for a school project.

 prod by blvnk.